1. How long is the program?

 14. Are Health Information Technologists at risk for infectious diseases?

-HIT's are at no greater risk than anybody else that ever walked into a hospital.
-There is no direct patient contact.
+Health information professionals are at no greater risk than any other individual within a medical facility.
+There is an expectation of limited to no direct patient contact.